Bid Multipliers

 travel_start_date

-Possible breakdown values include any date range in format _yyyymmdd_-_yyyymmdd_.
+Possible parameter values include any date range in the format yyyymmdd-yyyymmdd.

 curl -X POST \